90847 CPT Code and 90846 CPT Code: Billing the right way

-The 90847 CPT Code and the 90846 CPT Code are used by therapists for billing couples and families receiving counseling services.
+The 90847 CPT code and the 90846 CPT code are used by therapists for billing couples and families receiving counseling services.
 But it isn’t as straightforward as it sounds.
 Ask any therapist who does couples or family therapy work about billing and you’re likely to get a string of billing stories.
 Used.
 Not used.
 Sort of covered.
 Is there a CPT code for couples counseling?
-Is couples therapy something that you can legitimately bill for using the 90847 CPT Code and the 90846 CPT code?
+Is couples therapy something that you can legitimately bill for using the 90847 CPT code and the 90846 CPT code?
 What IS the CPT code for a couples session then?

 The answer is, it depends.

 Couples work is historically one of the most confusing services for therapists to bill.
 Couples therapy, marital therapy, couples counseling and all its iterations is a continuum that ranges from the highly clinical intervention to non-clinical enrichment and education.
 It’s not what most people specifically think of as family therapy.
 It’s not individual therapy.
 There isn’t even a specific CPT code just for “couples therapy”.

 For years, third party payors generally excluded it from coverage.
 In fact, when you call to verify benefits, you will sometimes get a “NO” (even if 90847 CPT code and 90846 CPT code are used/covered) simply because not everyone understands that couples therapy is more than just communication skills.
 No wonder therapists are confused!

 Historically, couples therapy, and sometimes even family therapy, wasn’t covered by most insurance and other third party payors.
 In fact, those services were often specifically listed as exclusions in the coverage of benefits.
 Along came mental health parity and with it, more services that were covered.